State- versus Reaction-Based Information Processing in Biochemical Networks

-Comparing Eq. (\ref{eq:gaussMIviaRND_cc}) and Eq. (\ref{eq:gaussMIviaRND_rc}) highlights important differences in the information transfer between state- and reaction-based paths.
-For state-based paths, the mutual information between species X and Y involves \textit{all} reactions that change the copy numbers of these species.
+Comparing Eq. (\ref{eq:gaussMIviaRND_cc}) and Eq. (\ref{eq:gaussMIviaRND_rc}) highlights important differences in the information transfer between state- and reaction-based \g{trajectories}.
+For state-based \g{trajectories}, the mutual information between species X and Y involves \textit{all} reactions that change the copy numbers of these species.
 This is reflected in the denominators of Eq. (\ref{eq:gaussMIviaRND_cc}), which contain effective standard deviations $\sigma_x$ and $\sigma_y$ with contributions from all reactions in $R_{\bar{x}}$ and $R_{\bar{y}}$.
 In contrast, each term in the sums of Eq. (\ref{eq:gaussMIviaRND_rc}) is accompanied by a reaction-specific standard deviation $\sigma_k$.
 This is because in the reaction-based description, only subsets of reactions $R_{x}\subseteq R_{\bar{x}}$ and $R_{y}\subseteq R_{\bar{y}}$ are considered, namely those that explicitly contribute to information transfer.
-For example, in the reaction network $Y \rightarrow X$, $X \rightarrow \emptyset$, both reactions belong to $R_{\bar{x}}$ and indeed contribute to $\sigma_x$, but only the first reaction is also contained in $R_x$, since only that reaction contributes directly to information transfer from Y to X. Reactions, that are contained in $R_{\bar{x}}$ but not in $R_x$ do contribute to information transfer, but only implicitly via their effect on the expected conditional variances.
-The different reaction sets are illustrated in SM C.
+For example, in the reaction network $Y \rightarrow X$, $X \rightarrow \emptyset$, both reactions belong to $R_{\bar{x}}$ and contribute to $\sigma_x$, but only the first reaction is also contained in $R_x$, since only that reaction contributes directly to information transfer from Y to X. Reactions, that are contained in $R_{\bar{x}}$ but not in $R_x$ can contribute to information transfer, but only implicitly via their effect on the expected conditional variances. \paragraph*{Calculation of the \g{Trajectory} Mutual Information.} The calculation of the \g{trajectory} mutual information for state- and reaction based \g{trajectories} requires knowledge of the expected conditional variances that appear in Eqs.~(\ref{eq:gaussMIviaRND_cc}) and (\ref{eq:gaussMIviaRND_rc}).
+The conditional variances inside the expectations are the second moments of a so-called filtering distribution, which captures the statistics of a subset of the species at time $t$, given a complete trajectory of the remaining species between time zero and $t$.
+For the calculation of $\mathrm{Var}[\lambda_k(z(t))\mid x_0^t]$ in Eq.~(\ref{eq:gaussMIviaRND_rc}), for instance, we need the probability distribution $\pi^x(\bar{z},t)=P(\bar{z}(t)=\bar{z}\mid x_0^t)$, where $\bar{z}(t)$ contains the copy numbers of all species except $x(t)$. \g{Since the considered dynamics are linear and Gaussian, the required conditional distributions and their second moments are tractable.
+In the case of state-based trajectories, the expected conditional variances are readily available through the well-known Kalman-Bucy filtering equations \cite{Klmn1961NewRI, crisan}.
+In the case of reaction-based trajectories, the calculation of the conditional variances is less straightforward because the standard Kalman-Bucy filter does not apply.
+We show in \cite{suppl} Sections C-F how tractable solutions of the expected conditional variances can be obtained using filtering theory \cite{KUTSCHIREITER2020102307, crisan}.}